Transferring To SJC Brooklyn

-The St. Joseph’s College community is eager to welcome transfer students to the Brooklyn Campus (SJC Brooklyn).
+The St. Joseph’s College community is eager to welcome transfer students to SJC Brooklyn.

 We’re here to assist you at each step and provide a seamless a stress-free transition.
 Our transfer admissions counselors are available to meet with you to discuss academic programs of interest, review the application process and provide preliminary information on transfer credits from previous institutions.